Yews to Eucalypts

 View to Sullivan’s Cove from settlement site 2020.

-The party with our William Hay onboard landed and the settlement was established.
-The settlement was occupied from 10 October to 15th May 1804 the following year.
+The party with William Hay onboard landed and the settlement was established.
+The settlement was occupied from 10 October to 15th May 1804 the following year before being abandoned.

 The first party to exit was in January 1804.
 During this time 21 convicts escaped the settlement.
-The most famous being the wild William Buckley who went and lived with the Aboriginals for over 30 years.
+The most famous being Wild William Buckley who went and lived with the Aboriginals for over 30 years.

 Thirty people died during the short settlement period.
 Even given rough times and hardship this was a disproportionately high number of deaths.
-At its conclusion the settlement was considered a disaster and Collins was widely criticised for the failure of the venture and for not having carried out a more thorough evaluation and inspections of the site and its surrounds.
+At its conclusion the settlement was considered a disaster.
+Collins faced widespread criticism for the failure of the venture.
+He was also criticised for not conducting more thorough evaluations and inspections of the site and its surrounds.
 Whether this was his fault or not he bore the brunt of the fallout.

 Sullivan's Bay Series 4.
 D. Caldere 2020